 - It occurs when there is sudden or sharp movement while running or jumping.

 - Don’t eat or drink for 8 to 12 hours prior to the surgery.

 - Limit or stop the use of nicotine, caffeine & alcohol weeks before the surgery.

-- Doctors may prescribe multivitamins, vitamin C prior to surgery to promote healing after surgery.
+- Doctors may prescribe multivitamins, and vitamin C prior to surgery to promote healing after surgery.

-- Patient undergoes physical therapy before the surgery in order to reduce pain & swelling because with a swollen knee it may be difficult to regain the full range to motion after surgery
+- The patient undergoes physical therapy before the surgery in order to reduce pain & swelling because with a swollen knee it may be difficult to regain the full range of motion after surgery

 During the procedure

-- General anaesthesia is given to the patient so that the patient feels comfortable during the surgery.
+- General anesthesia is given to the patient so that the patient feels comfortable during the surgery.

 - The torn ACL ligament is removed & replaced with an autograft (tendon that is taken from another part of the knee) or with an allograft (a tendon from a donor).